spanner/radiant-taggable-extension/README.md

 	/archive/tags/lasagne
 	/archive/tags/butterfly

 and the right tag will be retrieved, if it exists, and made available to the page.
-In a future version we will do the right thing with a list of tags but for now only the first one is used.
+In a future version we will do the right thing with a list of tags but for now only the first one is noticed.

 ## Radius tags